pseigo/book-exercises/cpsc110/notes/m6b-mutual-reference.md

 - The **mutual reference cycle** allows each element (or node) to have an arbitrary number of sub-elements (or children)
   - i.e. allows tree to have arbitrary breadth
   - ONLY _Mutual Reference_ (MR) if both types reference each other.
 Otherwise, it is just a reference.
+- There are a few "base cases" for this tree for which it stops growing.
+One or more of these must be the case.
+    1. When an element has non-zero data.
+That node cannot have children.
+    2. When an element has zero data and an empty list.
+    3. When an element has zero data and a list with elements with non-zero data.
+The element's children will not have children (no grandchildren for you!).

 ## Terminology